 Vision- being able to see clearly the dream and life you imagine as becoming yours.

-A Plan- action steps to take in order to make your dreams your reality.
+A Plan- action steps to take to make your dreams your reality.

 Yes.Yes.
 And Yes.

 The crossing is not easy, but going to the other side is definitely worth it because you matter, your ideas matter, and your dreams matter.

 Where are you on the bridge?
 Are you at the foot of the bridge?
 Are you walking across the bridge?
 Or have you made it to the other side and are now ready to cross a new bridge?
 I would love to hear from you.
 Send me an email or post a comment.